After our story about TDK audio tapes, I couldn’t pass up the opportunity to talk about Beta video cassette recorders.

 Sony pioneered the Beta system believing that better quality recordings were the key to success and that consumers would be willing to pay a higher retail price for better quality.

-It soon became clear however that consumers were more interested in longer recording times, lower retail prices and compatibility with other machines so they could share tapes with their friends.
+It soon became clear, however, that consumers were more interested in longer recording times, lower retail prices and compatibility with other machines — so they could share tapes with friends.

-Our video shows well known Aussie actor Michael Pate, best known for Matlock, who died in 2008 at age 88, advertising the virtues of Sanyo Beta VCRs in 1980.
+Our video shows well known Aussie actor Michael Pate, best known for the police show Matlock, advertising the virtues of Sanyo Beta VCRs in 1980.

-I don’t remember what happened to that recorder, but I do remember the schmick looking NEC machine we bought to replace it from Brashs – remember them?
+I don’t remember what happened to that recorder, but I do remember the schmick looking NEC machine we bought as a replacement from Brashs – remember them?

-Then DVD players arrived and our viewing experience was transformed, literally, with crystal clear movies that were better than those you watched at the pictures.
+Then DVD players arrived and our viewing experience was transformed, literally, with crystal clear movies that were better than those you watched at the cinema.

 I collected DVDs for a while, even sold a few on eBay and have about 1000 of them taking up space in various shelves around the house.

 That was then, this is now, because I can’t remember the last time I bought a DVD.

 These days it’s all about storing and streaming movies, using services like Netflix.